Academic Policies and Procedures for Graduate Students[ top ]

 - For a student working toward an MA and an MS degree simultaneously, a maximum of three courses (12 credit hours) may be used to fulfill the requirements of both programs.
-The same is permissible for combinations of MA or MS degrees with the MBA and MPA degrees.
+The same is permissible for combinations of MA or MS degrees with the MBA or MPA degrees.

 - For doctoral degrees, decisions about using credits toward more than one degree are made on an ad hoc basis.

 - It is normally considered inappropriate to use thesis (599) or dissertation (699) credit hours to fulfill requirements of more than one degree.

 Using credits to fulfill the requirements of more than one degree requires endorsement by both program graduate committees and approval by the vice provost and dean.

 A candidate for two degrees of the same rank in the same discipline may be allowed to take advantage of double-degree counting in accordance with the following guidelines: